D Line Extension: Section 1

-In July 2014, a joint venture by Skanska, Traylor and J. F. Shea Co. was selected by the Metro board, in a 9 to 3 vote, as the winner of the $1.6 billion contract for Section 1.
+In July 2014, a joint venture by Skanska, Traylor and J. F. Shea Co. was selected by the Metro board, in a 9-to-3 vote, as the winner of the $1.6 billion contract for Section 1.
 Skanska was selected over a competing bid by Dragados that was $192 million lower because of Skanska's experience building other Los Angeles transportation projects, like the E Line and the Regional Connector.

 Groundbreaking occurred for Section 1 of the extension in November 2014.
 The 3.9 mi segment was originally slated to cost $2.8 billion, however due to cost overruns it is now projected at $3.35 billion.
 The federal government provided a $1.25 billion "New Starts" grant and an $856 million infrastructure loan, with the remainder of the budget from Measure R funds.
 When complete, each station will have a ridership of around 62,000 on weekdays.
-Twin Herrenknecht boring machines "Soyeon" and "Elsie" began digging the 3.92 mile section in the fall of 2018 from the La Brea Station to Wilshire/Western station.
+Twin Herrenknecht boring machines—named "Soyeon" and "Elsie", after Yi So-yeon and Elsie Eaves, following a contest involving local students—began digging the 3.9 mile section in the fall of 2018 from the La Brea station to Wilshire/Western station.
 Soyeon arrived at Wilshire/Western in June 2019, marking the halfway point of Section 1.
 The TBMs were then returned to Wilshire/La Brea to head west to Wilshire/La Cienega.
+Construction was completed in early 2026, and Section 1 opened on May 8, 2026.

 Section 2

 In January 2017, Section 2 of the project, which will extend trackage 2.6 mi further to Century City, was awarded a $1.6 billion grant from the Federal Transit Administration, covering the majority of the $2.6 billion estimated cost of the project.
 Federal funding was secured through the last months of the Obama Administration and local funds with the passage of Measure M. On January 27, the Metro board awarded a $1.37 billion construction contract to a joint venture between Tutor Perini and O&G Industries, with construction scheduled to be completed by 2025.
 Section 2 was given notice to proceed in April 2017 by Metro to Tutor/O&G and it began the pre-construction phase.
-Major work at the planned Wilshire/Rodeo station in Beverly Hills began at the end of 2018.
+Major work at the planned Beverly Drive station in Beverly Hills began at the end of 2018.
 The official groundbreaking ceremony for Section 2 took place on February 23, 2018.
-The twin boring machines were introduced as Ruth Bader Ginsburg and Harriet Tubman and delivered on June 17, 2019, to the Century City station staging site where they headed east to the Wilshire/La Cienega station and reached the Wilshire/Rodeo station early 2022.
-Due to COVID-19 pandemic stay-at-home orders, Metro was able to fast-track the piling and decking of Wilshire/Rodeo station from a January 2021 completion to a June 2020 completion.
+The twin boring machines were introduced as Ruth Bader Ginsburg and Harriet Tubman and delivered on June 17, 2019, to the Century City station staging site where they headed east to the Wilshire/La Cienega station and reached the Beverly Drive station early 2022.
+Due to COVID-19 pandemic stay-at-home orders, Metro was able to fast-track the piling and decking of Beverly Drive station from a January 2021 completion to a June 2020 completion.